Team6945/COB1-Repository/README.md

 Repository for COB1 robot for Children of the Corn.

 - Se and PlotSmoothPath - Se uses the forked algorithm from KHEngineering.
 It basically allows you to set waypoints for the robot to drive through.
 See https://github.com/Team6945/SmoothPathPlanner
   - S1 has no syntax errors.
-Logic errors though, maybe...
+Logically should work (tested in another program)
-  - Use TestSmoothCommand to see if the command works for the pathplanner
+  - S2 - added TenFeet command to calibrate max Velocity of the robot for AutoPath

 - P9 - first week comp - 3/12
 - C1 must be edited; should work, so autonomous can be selected based on game data - 3/12